conraythefirst/i3tools/README.md

 ## i3wsave.sh

 This is a small shell script to easily save and restore workspaces you've setup once.
+It utilizes "rofi" to create an interface for saving and restoring workspaces.

 Bind this script to a shortcut by putting something like
 ```